AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/readiness.md

 ## The Story So Far {#story-so-far}

-In the previous document of the journey, [Getting Started with Moving to AEM as a Cloud Service](/help/journey-migration/getting-started.md), you learned what are the benefits of moving to AEM as a Cloud Service, as well as an overview of the steps needed to do so.
+The previous document, [Getting Started with Moving to AEM as a Cloud Service](/help/journey-migration/getting-started.md), outlines a list of phases you need to undergo in order to migrate to AEM as a Cloud Service, as well as the benefits of doing so.

 ## Objective {#objective}

-This document helps you understand what factors you need to take into account in order to make sure your AEM installation is ready to be moved to the cloud:
+This document helps you understand what factors you must consider in order to make sure that your AEM installation is ready to be moved to the cloud:

 * Learn about notable changes and deprecated features
-* Understand how to plan for the the migration to AEM as a Cloud Service
+* Understand how to plan for the migration to AEM as a Cloud Service

 <!-- Alexandru: to review if this is still needed